Interfaces¶

 Default columns:

-- Name: Interface name (click to open workspace)
+- Name: Interface name

-- Source App: The source application
+- Source App and Target App: The connected applications

 - Lifecycle: Current status